MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 For your attached files, use these commands to do the following:

 - **Select**: Allows you to select one or more attachments by clicking the box that appears on the attachments, and then you can either **Remove** or **Download** the selected files.
-- **Sort**: Allows you to sort records by a specific filter, such a file name or size.
+- **Sort**: Allows you to sort records by a specific filter, such as file name or size.

 When you publish your knowledge article, if you've attached files to it, the attachments can be accessed by knowledge consumers through Knowledge Search.

 #### User permissions to view and download file attachments